SofLeal/SilentBell/README.md

 Sofia Leal and Igor Henrique wrote - based in some free stuff found on internet-  this code.
 As long as you retain this notice, you can do whatever you want with this stuff.
-If we meet someday, and you think this stuff is worth it, you can buy me a beer in return.
+If we meet someday, and you think this stuff is worth it, you can buy us a beer in return.
 ## Authors
 Sofia Leal - https://github.com/SofLeal - sofislealferreira@gmail.com
 Ana Flávia Notário -  flavia.notario@hotmail.com